Youghiogheny River: Recreation and travel

 Although the Youghiogheny is generally considered to be safe for whitewater recreation, there have been 19 deaths on the Lower Yough.
 At least five, and possibly as many as 14, of the fatalities have occurred at a rapid within the Lower Yough known as Dimple Rock.
 Dimple refers to both the Class III rapid by that name, as well as an undercut rock in the middle of the rapid by that name.
-Some of the deaths were attributed to preexisting health conditions, with 9 of the 14 being caused by the rock itself.
+Some of the deaths were attributed to preexisting health conditions, with 9 of the 14 being caused by the rock.

 The Youghiogheny is also known for fishing, having brown and rainbow trout, as well as smallmouth above the power plant discharge.
 Part of the Great Allegheny Passage, a multi-use trail along the former Western Maryland Railway right-of-way, extends from Pittsburgh to Confluence.
 From Confluence, it connects to Washington, D.C.
 Amtrak's Capitol Limited, an overnight train connecting Chicago and Washington D.C., follows the Youghiogheny through southwest Pennsylvania into western Maryland, one of the most scenic stretches of Amtrak's national system, crossing from side to side of the river in several places.

 Images

 Crossings

-The Great Crossings is the place on the river where George Washington and General Braddock forded the river in 1755, during the French and Indian War.
+The Great Crossings is the place on the river where General George Washington and General Edward Braddock forded the river in 1755, during the French and Indian War.

-Treatment in fiction

-The Youghiogheny River was likely the inspiration for the fictional Yuggogheny River, whose valley was used by Michael Chabon for the setting of his short story "In the Black Mill" from the 2000 collection Werewolves in their Youth.
-His 2001 story "The God Of Dark Laughter" is also set in Yuggogheny County.
-In Chabon's 2000 Pulitzer Prize-winning novel The Amazing Adventures of Kavalier & Clay, an expert or experts on Yuggogheny cannibal cults are present at the party where Joe Kavalier saves Salvador Dalí from drowning.

-The Youghiogheny River is mentioned (malapropped as "Young-iogheny") in an episode of the Rocky and Bullwinkle cartoon show.
-The river is also referred to (as Yochio Geni) in Thomas Pynchon's novel Mason & Dixon.